 What to Wear to a Protest March in Winter

 You’re going to be doing a lot of walking and a lot of standing.
 A waterproof hiking boot is a great choice as it will provide arch support, warmth, a high profile to protect from splashes or puddles, and a fabric that will keep you dry even if you’re in two inches of mud slush.
 For the Women's March, I wore my Merrell winter boots that have Vibram® Arctic Grip™ outsoles for traction on wet ice.
 They kept my feet warm, dry, and comfortable.
+Four years later, they're still keeping me comfortable, dry, and stable in icy conditions.

 If you are wearing traditional boots or sneakers, I highly recommend adding a wool or shearling insole to add more comfort as well as warmth between you and the frozen sidewalks.
 I have shearling insoles and they are utterly awesome; these are a vegan alternative that also get great reviews.
 I've seen wool insoles on Etsy for just $10 that are great.
 Wool socks will not only keep your feet warm, but also wick away sweat to keep you comfortable and help prevent blisters.